 - Neighbourhood Disputes: not necessarily criminal, but could escalate without intervention.
 (The RJ team will guide the participants through a conflict resolution process)

-- Offender is unwilling to take responsibility, or feel remorse about it
+- Offender is unwilling to take responsibility

 - Victim is unwilling to participate